isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 description: ""
 variant: markdown
 ---
-&gt; Coming together is a beginning.
+##### Coming together is a beginning.
 Keeping together is progress.
-Working together is success.
-Henry Ford
+Working together is success. - Henry Ford

 This famous quote was often shared by members of our Parent Support Group Exco.
 It goes well with our Partnership Framework of fostering synergistic partnership for win-win outcomes.

 #### **PARENT SUPPORT GROUP EXCO**